effigies/testing-scientific-software/presentation.md

 ---
 count: false

-# Other testing approaches
+# Additional concepts

+* Documentation tests ([doctests](https://en.wikipedia.org/wiki/Doctest)) are tests of the code within the method's docstring (initial comment)

+* [Code coverage](https://en.wikipedia.org/wiki/Code_coverage) measures percent of lines that are exercised by tests.
+Low coverage is typically a bad sign, but coverage does not equate to a good test.

 * [Property based testing](https://en.wikipedia.org/wiki/QuickCheck) writes tests as constraints, and generates test cases.
+The Python tool is [Hypothesis](https://hypothesis.works/)

 * [Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) provides structured but randomized data to find edge cases in logic.